The Problem with Filtering Tannins From Water

 - Fulvic Acids

 Charged membrane filtration is manufactured with Nano alumina fibers that have a zeta potential of 51 millivolts.
 A CMF cartridge retains bacteria, virus, cryptosporidium oocysts and even tannin because of this strong zeta potential.
 The electroabsorbative technology for water purification CMF media is engineered this 51 millivolt charge cover the entire volume and depth of the media.

 Unlike mechanical filters that rely on pore size, the CMF technology literally secures the contaminant by absorbing it in a very real way.
 This allows for virtually zero pressure drop and high flow rates.
-If you compare the Pulsar CMF to ultrafiltration membranes, you will find dramatically higher flow rates with less pressure drop.
+If you compare the Disruptor CMF to ultrafiltration membranes, you will find dramatically higher flow rates with less pressure drop.
 The filters also have a long life and are easily replaceable.